Summary: This section contains 4 different reproductions of the dance of death painting in St. Mary's Church in Lübeck.

 Lübeck's dance of death has been reproduced in watercolours, copperplates, lithographs, photographs, and tin figurines and I wouldn't be surprised if - one day - the burghers of Lübeck made figurines out of Niederegger-marzipan.(1)

-water colours like the one to the left.
+watercolours like the one to the left.
 These were later published as copper engravings

-along with both the old text
+along with the old Low German text

-from 1463 and the
+from 1463 as well as the

-"new" text from 1701
+"new" text from 1701.

 Robert Geißler was the first to make a colour reproduction of the painting - in 1868 -